ThanhNg1712/Google_cloud_composer_airflow_ETL/README.md

 ## Step 5: Data Migration Automation

 - A cron job is set up to automate the transfer of data from MongoDB and MySQL to Google Cloud Storage
-- The task is scheduled to run daily at 6:50 a.m since Airflow is schedule at 7:00 am
+- The task is scheduled to run daily at 6:50 a.m since Airflow is scheduled at 7:00 am
 - crontab command can be found below

 env EDITOR= nano crontab -e